#32 | Purgatory Taught by Jesus in a Parable

 41 Peter said, “Lord, are you telling this parable for us or for all?”
 42 And the Lord said, “Who then is the faithful and wise steward, whom his master will set over his household, to give them their portion of food at the proper time?
 43 Blessed is that servant whom his master when he comes will find so doing.
 44 Truly, I tell you, he will set him over all his possessions.
 45 But if that servant says to himself, ‘My master is delayed in coming,’ and begins to beat the menservants and the maidservants, and to eat and drink and get drunk, 46 the master of that servant will come on a day when he does not expect him and at an hour he does not know, and will punish him, and put him with the unfaithful.
 47 And that servant who knew his master’s will, but did not make ready or act according to his will, shall receive a severe beating.
 48 But he who did not know, and did what deserved a beating, shall receive a light beating.
 Everyone to whom much is given, of him will much be required; and of him to whom men commit much they will demand the more.

-Christ utilizes the same metaphor in this parable.
+Christ utilizes this same metaphor in the Parable of the Faithful and Unfaithful Servants we just read.
 However, He doesn’t mention only two outcomes—namely Heaven and Hell.
-Rather, He describes four (really three).
-They are as follows:
+Rather, He describes four (really three), which are as follows:

 (1) Eternal reward—Heaven